 An appraiser gives an opinion of value for the lender.
 With an appraisal contingency, you can cancel or renegotiate if the value comes in low.

 Roanoke tip: In bidding wars, buyers and sellers often discuss appraisal gaps.
 Low appraisals may require extra cash or price changes if no gap is agreed.
+Note: You can not borrow additional funds if the appraisal is higher than your purchase price.

 Title contingency and title review